ChorlsChu/Stick-War-2--Enhanced-Edition-Mod-/README.md

   - She now summons more minions based on difficulty
   - She has more health
   - Faster melee attacks
+- `Enemy Order Levels`
+  - They now reward you 2 upgrade points instead of one for fighting bosses on each level
+  - Rebels United(Westwind) level rewards you 3 upgrade points for fighting all bosses together

 ## Boss Special Abilities